TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and

-For $p_{MS}(\kappa_{\rm{ext}} | W_s)$ we construct a histogram of the measured values of $\kappa_{\rm{ext}}$ for all lines of sight from the Millennium Simulation that fall within the given bin, normalized by the number of lines of sight in the bin.
-Without this normalization, $\kappa_{\rm{ext}}$ values near the mean of the Millennium Simulation will always be weighted more heavily because there are comparatively more of them.
+For $p_{\rm{sim}}(\kappa_{\rm{ext}} | W_s)$ we construct a histogram of the measured values of $\kappa_{\rm{ext}}$ for all lines of sight from the simulated datasets that fall within the given bin, normalized by the number of lines of sight in the bin.
+Without this normalization, $\kappa_{\rm{ext}}$ values near the mean of the simulation will always be weighted more heavily because there are comparatively more of them.
 Our choice of simulation is discussed in section \ref{ms}

-The inputs to our analysis code include the full weight distributions for the lens field, the weights computed from the Millennium Simulation, and the $\kappa_{\rm{ext}}$ maps for the Millennium Simulation for the source redshift.
+The inputs to our analysis code include the full weight distributions for the lens field, the weights computed from the simulated dataset, and the $\kappa_{\rm{ext}}$ maps for the simulated dataset for the source redshift.
 We iterate over the probability distribution discussed above, computing a histogram of the values of $\kappa_{\rm{ext}}$ in each \textit{m}-dimensional bin.
 The overall histogram is the sum of these histograms, weighted by the value of the weight distribution in that bin.